 Mon District, Nagaland

-Mon District is an administrative district in the state of Nagaland, India.
-It is situated about 260 km from Kohima, the state capital of Nagaland.
-The district headquarters is located at Mon.
-Konyak (headhunting tribe) and Ao are the main languages spoken in the district.
-The district covers a total geographical area of 1,786 km², including 1,775.50 km² of rural area and 10.50 km² of urban area.
+Mon is an administrative district in Nagaland, India.
+The district is located about 260 km from Kohima, the capital of Nagaland.
+Its administrative headquarters is in Mon.
+Konyak (headhunting tribe) and Ao are the major languages spoken in the district.
+The district covers a total area of 1,786 km², including 1,775.50 km² of rural area and 10.50 km² of urban area.

 List of Circles in Mon District